gyde/MySQL-Object-Model/README.md

 The generic / factory class which all object models extends from.
 This contains generic query function and requires that extending classes implements needed methods.

 ### MOMSimple.class.php
-A simple scaffoling class for MySQL PRIMARY KEY tables
+A simple scaffoling class for MySQL tables with ONE column as primary key

+### MOMCompound
+A compound scaffoling class for MySQL tables with SEVERAL columns as primary key

 ### Tests (PHPUnit)
 Tests has been designed using PHPUnit and will create and dropped tables as needed.